-In December 2004, the FASB issued Statement No. 123(R), which is a revision of Statement No. 123.
+As outlined in Note 1, the FASB issued Statement No. 123R, which is a revision of Statement No. 123 in December 2004.
 Statement No. 123R requires all share-based payments to employees and directors to be recognized in the financial statements based on their fair values, superseding APB No. 25 and its related implementation guidance.
 Under APB No. 25, issuing stock options to employees could have resulted in no compensation cost.
 Statement No. 123R eliminates this alternative and requires entities to expense the cost of employee services received in exchange for stock options based on the grant date fair value of those awards.
 The Company currently accounts for its employee stock options in accordance with APB No. 25 while disclosing the pro forma effect of the options had they been recorded under the fair value method.
-As required by Statement No. 123R, the Company plans to adopt the revised statement on July 1, 2005.
-It is anticipated that the adoption of this statement will have an impact on the Company's results of operations, but the Company has not completed its evaluation of this impact.
+The Company adopted this accounting standard on January 1, 2006.
+It is anticipated that the adoption of this statement will have a significant impact on the Company's results of operations, although it will have no impact on the Company's financial position.